farazsth98/farazsth98.github.io/_posts/2018-11-22-RealworldCTF-2018-SCSI.md

 }
 {% endhighlight %}

-We see the password we will need to authenticate to the device with, the mmio region creation of 0x1000 bytes and the Bus creation with `scsi_bus_new` and it's callbacks in `ctf_scsi_info` global.
+We see the hardcoded password we will need to authenticate to the device with, the mmio region creation of 0x1000 bytes and the Bus creation with `scsi_bus_new` and it's callbacks in `ctf_scsi_info` global.
 Let's start with the mmio ops.

 ### ctf_mmio_read